Love-Friday/Profit-and-Loss-Statement-Financial-Analysis/README.md

 ![Screenshot 2024-12-20 100014](https://github.com/user-attachments/assets/d2508db1-150d-4314-94d5-142c04a3078e)

 6. Total Expenses

-Result:
-Revenue = ₦8,945,729,507.00
-Other Income = ₦337,198,885.00
-TOTAL REVENUE = ₦9,282,928,392.00; approximately ₦9.28b.

-6. Total Expenses
-   To calculate the Total Expenses using DAX Functions; I used the tranaction type column(which consist of Revenue and Expenses) and amount column directly.
+   To calculate the Total Expenses using DAX Functions; I used the transaction type column(which consist of Revenue and Expenses) and amount column directly.

    Total Expenses;